fangfufu/FastRGBChristmasTree/README.md

 |         |        |    |    |    |        |        |   | P | I |       |

 ## Other thoughts
-The existing example code is awful.
+The existing example code from The Pi Hut is awful.
 There is no datasheet.
 I would have expected better documentation and drivers for the £18 I paid.

 [1]: https://thepihut.com/products/3d-rgb-xmas-tree-for-raspberry-pi
 [2]: https://github.com/ThePiHut/rgbxmastree#rgbxmastree